Peugeot 307: Hybrid HDi

-In January 2006, Peugeot announced a prototype diesel-electric hybrid engine for the 307 that could achieve 83 mpgimp, but was not intended for sale until at least 2010, by which time the 307 was replaced by the 308, and the hybrid was still not launched.
+In January 2006, Peugeot announced a prototype diesel-electric hybrid engine for the 307 that could achieve 83 mpgimp, but was not intended for sale until at least 2010.
+By that time, the 307 had been replaced by the 308 and the hybrid remained stillborn.
 The Citroën C4 Hybride HDi was announced at the same time.

 Reliability

 According to some sources, the 307 suffers from below-average build quality and reliability, having featured at the bottom of the German Automobile Club breakdown statistics for 3- to 5-year-old small family cars in 2009.
 However, June 2005 saw a facelift within the model and reliability increased, making it a more popular model.
 2006/2007 models were referenced as a lot more reliable and trustworthy.